thaliaarchi/nebula2/README.md

 ## License

-Nebula 2 is released by Andrew Archibald under the terms of the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.html), version 3 or later.
+Nebula 2 is released by Thalia Archibald under the terms of the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.html), version 3 or later.
 This license makes the it free to use, share, and improve, with the requirement that any alterations or improvements to Nebula 2 also must